-Hillary Barrow enters her third season as an assistant coach after rejoining the Knights in August 2012.
+Hillary Barrow enters her fourth season as an assistant coach after rejoining the Knights in August 2012.
 She serves as the recruiting coordinator and camp director.

-Barrow’s responsibilities also include overseeing the team's academics.
+Barrow’s responsibilities also include overseeing the team’s academics.
+Mackenzie Audas became UCF's first Capital One Academic All-American in 2015.
 The Knights recorded the highest female team GPA in 2012 and had a program-best 15 players named to The American All-Academic Team in 2014.

 The only UCF Softball player to become a coach at UCF and win a conference title as both a player and a coach, Barrow was a member of the UCF softball team from 2007-10, and is UCF’s all-time leader in sacrifice flies.
-She also ranks in the top in several major offensive categories including games (4th), runs scored (7th), hits (9th), doubles (2nd), home runs (8th), RBIs (4th) and walks (6th).
+She also ranks in the top in several major offensive categories including games (5th), runs scored (8th), doubles (2nd), RBIs (5th) and walks (7th).

 Aside from those career records, Barrow was a key member of the 2008 Conference USA Championship team and also the 2010 NCAA Tournament team.
 Barrow was named to the All-Tournament team in both of those seasons, proving her worth as a clutch player.

-The Miami, Fla., native graduated from UCF in 2010 with a major in communications and a minor in digital media and spent 2011 as an assist softball coach at Saint Cloud High School.
+After graduating UCF in 2010 with a major in communications and a minor in digital media, Barrow spent 2011 as an assistant softball coach at Saint Cloud High School.